-PDS testing conducted in both spring systems detected tetrachloroethene in all samples analyzed, except for samples from HSM410.
+PDS testing conducted in both spring systems detected tetrachloroethene in the majority of samples analyzed.
 TPH was detected in approximately half of the samples analyzed.
 A few other constituents were detected only sporadically.
-TCEQ has established acute and chronic surface water benchmarks for freshwater aquatic life.
-TCEQ has also established surface water quality standards for human consumption of water and fish.
-None of the concentrations detected exceeded TCEQ surface water benchmarks for aquatic life or standards for human consumption.
+None of the concentrations detected exceeded TCEQ Surface Water Benchmarks for aquatic life or Contact Recreation PCLs.

 POCIS testing was conducted six times during the year at HCS460 and HSM470.
-Of the 43 PPCP constituents analyzed, 14 were detected at both locations.
+Of the 43 PPCP constituents analyzed, 13 were detected in the Comal Springs complex and 13 were detected in the San Marcos Springs complex.
 No suitable regulatory standards are available to compare to POCIS results, but the data can be used as are a qualitative tool for evaluating the presence of trace concentrations of PPCP constituents.

-An overview of the scope of work scheduled for 2018 is presented in Table 7.
+An overview Scope of Work for the 2018 is shown in Table 28.

-Table 7.
-Overview of the Approved Scope of Work 2018
+Table 28.
+Overview of Scope of Work 2018